-In Full In Part Not Used All areas of CFS All case records (i.e.: visits, calls, etc) Case Supervisions - analysis section Chronology Danger statements, Safety Goals andScaling Questions Court documents Safety Plans Plus, any other document notlisted here 3 monthly updates Emails being recorded Independent Reviewing Officer QualityAssurance Alert Audits First Response &Field Work Child in Need Plan Child and Family Assessment - Social Worker analysis and Management oversight Plus, any other document not listed here Child Protection Plan Section 47 - managers analysis andoversight Core Group record Child and Family Assessment to Initial ChildProtection Conference - Social Worker analysis and Management oversight Child in Need Core Group Social Work updating assessment to Review Child Protection Conference - Social Workeranalysis and management oversight Child in Need review record Initial Viability assessment - managersanalysis HSB meeting Key Decision Discussion - managers impactstatement Child Decision-Making Meeting -management oversight Parenting Assessment - Worker analysis (analysis of parenting capacity and impact on the child section) and any management comments.
-Parenting Assessment sessions case notes -analysis to the child Contact & Referral - SW enquires, workeranalysis and manager analysis Supervised Contacts - analysis Children in Care and Care Leavers, Fostering and Adoption

-Record of Review of Arrangements Social work updating assessment to Review of Arrangements - Social Worker analysisand management oversight Child Permanence Report Looked After Child Care plan Permeance panel - chairs recommendation Fostering records Pathway Plan Kinship Assessment - Social Workeranalysis and management Court documents Foster carers profiles which are sharedwith young people Plus, any other document notlisted here Safer caring policies which may alsobe shared with young people Private fostering and step-parent adoption - case records to the child when they have done any direct workwith the child during their visits.
+In Full In Part Not Used

+All areas of CFS

+All case records (i.e.: visits, calls, etc) Case Supervisions - analysis section Chronology

+Danger statements, Safety Goals and Court documents

+Scaling Questions

+Safety Plans Plus, any other document not

+listed here

+3 monthly updates Emails being recorded

+Independent Reviewing Officer Quality

+Assurance Alert

+Audits

+First Response & Field Work

+Child in Need Plan Child and Family Assessment - Social Plus, any other document not

+Worker analysis and Management oversight listed here

+Child Protection Plan Section 47 - managers analysis and

+oversight

+Core Group record Child and Family Assessment to Initial Child

+Protection Conference - Social Worker

+analysis and Management oversight

+Child in Need Core Group Social Work updating assessment to Review

+Child Protection Conference - Social Worker

+analysis and management oversight

+Child in Need review record Initial Viability assessment - managers

+analysis

+HSB meeting Key Decision Discussion - managers impact

+statement

+Child Decision-Making Meeting -

+management oversight

+Parenting Assessment - Worker analysis

+(analysis of parenting capacity and impact on

+the child section) and any management

+comments.

+Parenting Assessment sessions case notes - analysis to the child

+Contact & Referral - SW enquires, worker

+analysis and manager analysis

+Supervised Contacts - analysis

+Children i Care and Care Leavers, Fostering and Adop tion

+Record of Review of Arrangements Social work updating assessment to Review Child Permanence Report

+of Arrangements - Social Worker analysis Child F Childhende Report

+and management oversight

+Looked After Child Care plan Permeance panel - chairs recommendation Fostering records

+• -

+Pathway Plan Kinship Assessment - Social Worker Court documents

+analysis and management

+Foster carers profiles which are shared Plus, any other document not

+with young people listed here

+Safer caring policies which may also

+be shared with young people

+Private fostering and step-parent

+adoption - case records to the child

+when they have done any direct work

+with the child during their visits.

-We recognize we work with lots of different children and families, if there is a family you areworking with where it is felt it would be good for all documents and records to be written to the child, based on their needs and circumstances, this should be discussed with the manager and recorded within supervision, so that there is consistency for the child's record.
+We recognise we work with lots of different children and families, if there is a family you are working with where it is felt it would be good for all documents and records to be written to the child, based on their needs and circumstances, this should be discussed with the manager and recorded within supervision, so that there is consistency for the child's record.